luciof55/plus_gantt/README.md

 If issue start date is on holliday or on weekend then plugin will find the next working day.

-If you do not want the pluing calculate the start date and due date you can unckeck the option "Calculate issue end date" in the configuration page.
+If you do not want the plugin calculate the start date and due date you can unckeck the option "Calculate issue end date" in the configuration page.

 ## Installation notes

 **Attention** This plugin extends core function

-Download zip and go to Redmine plugins folder and unzip the plugin Or go to Redmine plugins folder and run “git clone github.com/luciof55/ganttplus.git” Then enable the plugin “Administration->Plugins” for projects
+* Download zip and go to Redmine plugins folder and unzip the plugin
+* Or go to Redmine plugins folder and run “git clone github.com/luciof55/ganttplus.git”
+* Then enable the plugin “Administration->Plugins” for projects

+## Develop Environment
+* Redmine version                3.3.3.stable
+* Ruby version                   2.3.0-p0 (2015-12-25) [x64-mingw32]
+* Rails version                  4.2.6
+* Environment                    production
+* Database adapter               Mysql2